The Rhodesian Ridgeback is still used to hunt game in many parts of the world, but is especially

 Faults

-Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree.
+Any departure from the foregoing points should be considered a fault and the seriousness with which the

 N.B.